 What is green tripe you might ask and why do I care.
 Well, you should care because your dog certainly does.
-The short answer to the question is green tripe in the lining of the stomach (one stomach with three or four chambers) of ruminant animals and are the only mammals that have tripe.
+The short answer to the question is green tripe is the lining of the stomach (one stomach with four chambers) of ruminant animals and are the only mammals that have tripe.
 Bovines, bison, moose, elk, deer, goat and lamb are great examples of ruminant animals.

 If you are the nerdy type, you will like this next paragraph.
 Everyone else can skip it.

 Ruminants are “Classified as hooved, cud-chewing animals with four-chambered stomachs, ruminating animals are the only mammals with a tripe, or a stomach lining specialized to digest plant material.
 When ruminating animals eat hay, grass and other plants, much of what they consume remains unchewed.
 The unchewed portions pass into two stomach chambers (the reticulum and rumen) where it is regurgitated, mixed with saliva and re-chewed.
 Once this mixture is swallowed, it passes through the other two stomach chambers where digestive enzymes, amino acids and various gastric juices further break down the material.”